chef/chef-web-docs/chef_master/source/perform_compliance_scan.rst

 Using the Audit Cookbook
 ------------------------------------------------------

 The recommended method for using the audit cookbook is via a wrapper cookbook.
 A wrapper cookbook is a regular cookbook that includes recipes from other cookbooks.
-In case the wrapper cookbook will use ``include audit::default``.
+In case the wrapper cookbook will include ``audit::default``.

 Create the Wrapper Cookbook
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++